dvidelabs/flatcc/README.md

 some schema is eventually required to understand the generated output but even that might be generated on the fly by a parser or language interface.

+## The Portable Library

+The portable library is placed under `include/flatcc/portable` and is required by flatcc, but isn't strictly part of the `flatcc` project.
+It is intended as an independent lightweight standalone library to deal with compiler and platform variations.
+It is placed under the flatcc include path to simplify distribution and to avoid versioning conflicts if is used in other projects.

+The portably library includes the essential parts of the grisu3 library found in `external/grisu3`, but excludes the test cases.

+The license of portable is different from `flatcc`.
+It is mostly MIT or Apache depending on the original source of the various parts.

 ## Benchmark